 In September 2017, a second group of ten new volunteers had been trained and integrated into the existing network; in June 2018 the next ten volunteers had been trained.

-The fourth European Heritage Times Introduction and Training Seminar will take place from November, 17th, (arrival in the evening) till November, 23rd, (deprature after breakfast) 2019 in Ossmanstedt near Weimar / Thuringia and Freiberg / Saxony.
+The fourth European Heritage Times Introduction and Training Seminar took place in November 2019 in Ossmanstedt near Weimar / Thuringia and Freiberg / Saxony.

-The call for applications for the fourth cycle is open.
-The application process is described on our website under Heritage Times / How to participate.
+The call for applications for the fifth cycle is still open.
+The application process is described on our website under European Heritage Times / How to participate.